 Improve visibility.
 Your team needs real-time visibility into payments, cash, expected sales receipts, financial variances and more to make the right decisions.
 You also need open lines of communication between those working in customer-facing roles and those in management, as well as across departments, to ensure consistency in action in response to current and forecasted conditions.
 Get the right information to the right people by consolidating critical financial and operational data into meaningful automated reports.

 Recognize potential bias.
 A sales rep’s report from the field is inevitably biased – not because they are trying to skew the data, but because it’s typically based on qualitative data: conversations with the customer, a desire to sell more of a product line (even if the customer has no immediate need) and so on.
 You need objective and consistent data to create a reliable forecast.

 Track the right data.
 It’s also critical to effectively use KPIs to track financial performance, ensure alignment to strategy, and adjust forecasts and plans as needed.

 Times of uncertainty require business leaders to be nimble and open-minded to changes that happen daily or even hourly.
 Taking the steps to produce an accurate forecast can put you in a better position for when the market does start to improve.
 First, understand why forecasting matters.
 Then, get to planning for the new reality.

-Microsoft Dynamics ERP users can learn more about how to adjust and improve your forecasting in these uncertain times Join Enavate and Solver for the webinar on May 21, 2020, “Fix it with Forecasting - How to Gain Financial Control During Uncertain Times.”
-Register now!
+Microsoft Dynamics ERP users can learn more about how to adjust and improve your forecasting in these uncertain times Join Enavate and Solver when they watch the on-demand webinar “Fix it with Forecasting - How to Gain Financial Control During Uncertain Times.”

 About the Author